-- Complete the online Doctoral Student Annual Evaluation and Mentoring Plan within their my.fiu.edu accounts. [only if you are completing or have completed 18 credit hours and do not have an approved D-5] - Send an email to your Major Advisor, the Graduate Program Director, and the Senior Program Coordinator with the three SUCCEED-specific attachments described below.
-[Every year] - Schedule a meeting with your Major Advisor AND, if you have formed your committee either informally or through an approved Dissertation Committee form, your Dissertation Committee, to complete the process.
+- Complete the online Doctoral Student Annual Evaluation and Mentoring Plan within their my.fiu.edu accounts.
+[Only if you are completing or have completed 18 credit hours and do not have an approved Final Electronic Dissertation Approval form.] - Send an email to your Major Professor, the Graduate Program Director, and the Senior Program Coordinator with the three SUCCEED-specific attachments described below.
+[Every year] - Schedule a meeting with your Major Professor AND, if you have formed your committee either informally or through an approved Dissertation Committee form, your Dissertation Committee, to complete the process.
 [Every year]

-This meeting should take place no later than May 1st each year - so that your plan has the appropriate time to be submitted to UGS by the late May deadline stated on the UGS website.
+This meeting should take place no later than April 30th each year - so that your plan has the appropriate time to be submitted to UGS by the late May deadline stated on the UGS website.
 UGS will place a fall semester enrollment hold on students who do not have an approved (including the Dean of UGS approval) Annual Evaluation and Mentoring Plan.

 Accordingly, it is important to meet all UGS deadlines.